carbon-design-system/carbon-for-ibm-dotcom-website/.github/CONTRIBUTING.md

    $ git push origin { YOUR_BRANCH_NAME }
    ```

-8. In Github, navigate to
+8. In GitHub, navigate to
    [carbon-design-system/carbon-for-ibm-dotcom](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/)
    and click the button that reads "Compare & pull request".